repasscloud/lunavpn-www/app/content/english/pages/faq.md

 - **No Traffic Restrictions:** LunaVPN believes in internet freedom.
 We don't restrict or block any traffic, allowing you to browse, stream, and download without limitations.
 Your online experience is truly yours to control.

 - **32 Global Locations:**  LunaVPN offers you the flexibility to relocate your VPN service to any of our [32 global locations](/locations/) at any time during your subscription period.
-Whether you need to access geo-restricted content or optimize your connection speed, LunaVPN has you covered.
+Whether you need to access geo-restricted content or optimise your connection speed, LunaVPN has you covered.

 - **Multiple Concurrent VPNs:** Need to secure multiple devices or access different geographical regions simultaneously?
 LunaVPN lets you add a second subscription to your account, allowing you to manage multiple VPN services effortlessly.